 - 2 lbs broccoli florets (32 oz)

-- 2 tbsp olive oil, plus more for drizzling
+- 2 tablespoon olive oil, plus more for drizzling

-Toss broccoli florets in a large bowl with 2 tbsp olive oil.
+- Toss broccoli florets in a large bowl with 2 tablespoon olive oil.
 Evenly scatter spice mix over broccoli and toss to combine.